Martatara/martatara/README.md

 ## 🐾 About Me

 Welcome to my GitHub!
-I'm on a learning journey to become a passionate and results-driven Product Manager.
-I'm eager to transform ideas into impactful products, fueled by my belief in the power of collaboration, innovation, and user-centric design.
+I'm on a learning journey to become a passionate and results-driven Analytics Professional.
+I'm eager to leverage data to drive insights and make informed decisions, fueled by my belief in the power of collaboration, innovation, and user-centric design.

-☆ I'm fascinated by the intersection of business, technology, and user experience, and I'm working on developing effective product strategies.
-My approach revolves around grasping user needs, empathizing with their experiences, and crafting solutions that can genuinely enhance their lives.
+☆ I'm fascinated by the intersection of business, technology, and data analysis, and I'm working on developing effective analytic strategies.
+My approach revolves around understanding data needs, empathizing with its context, and crafting solutions that can generate actionable insights.

-☆ I'm learning to leverage data to make informed decisions, measure success, and iterate on products for continuous improvement.
-Whether collaborating with cross-functional teams or engaging with stakeholders, I'm striving to enhance my skills in translating complex ideas into clear, actionable plans.
+☆ I'm learning to utilize various data analysis techniques to extract valuable insights, measure success, and iterate on solutions for continuous improvement.
+Whether collaborating with cross-functional teams or engaging with stakeholders, I'm striving to enhance my skills in translating complex data into clear, actionable plans.

-Excited to share and learn with the GitHub community as I progress on this exciting journey into the world of Product Management! 🚀
+Excited to share and learn with the GitHub community as I progress on this exciting journey into the world of Analytics!

 ## 👩🏻‍💻 Skills: